The Basics: Overview

 Teens ages 15 to 17 need to go to the doctor or nurse for a “well-child visit” once a year.

-- Gathering important information
+- Gather important information

-- Making a list of questions for the doctor
+- Make a list of questions for the doctor

-- Knowing what to expect from the visit
+- Know what to expect from the visit

 What about cost?

 Under the Affordable Care Act, insurance plans must cover well-child visits.
 Depending on your insurance, your teen may be able to get well-child checkups at no cost to you.
 Check with your insurance company to learn more.

 The Basics: Child Development